-Classes are typically held in-person at either our Bristol or Perkasie location.
-Because of the current COVID-19 restrictions, virtual is available for both locations.
-Current status on in-person offerings are subject to change.
+Classes are typically held in-person at either our Trevose or Perkasie locations.
+Additionally we offer virtual and hybrid instruction.
 It is best to check with staff for the current status of in-person classes once enrolled in the program.

 Will it cost me anything to participate?

 No, all expenses relating to the GED – materials, instruction and predictor tests are at no cost.
 Some programs will pay for your final tests too.
 If not, tests in each subject costs $30.00 so you will need to pay $120.00 in total.

 Who can I talk to about my future career goals?

 The OSY Program has a Career Specialist that can work with you to plan your career path utilizing career assessment tools, career counseling, and employment-related workshops and trainings.